-Brown rice vs basmati rice, which is better, which is healthier, which is more calorie-dense?
-I’m sure that’s one information we can’t wait to find out.
+Brown rice vs basmati rice, which is better? which is healthier? which is more calorie-dense?
+Those are the questions we are about to answer.

 ALSO READ: How To Cut Down The Starch Content In Rice?

 Here we are, at the fun part!
 We will be comparing the nutritional value of these types of rice, starting with brown rice:

 - Nutritionally, brown rice contains more nutrients and vitamins which is good for your body.
 It helps to reduce cholesterol, blood sugar levels, etc.

 - Brown rice also contains more calories, fibers, and carbs than basmati rice.
 It will also provide you with more zinc, magnesium, vitamin E, potassium, and phosphorus.

 - In addition, brown rice will provide you with more antioxidants and essential amino acids

 - Brown rice provides you with both soluble and insoluble fibers.
 They are both important in digestion and preventing constipation.
 100g of brown rice contains about 3.2 g of fiber.
 This means a serving of brown rice will leave you feeling fuller longer than basmati rice.

 - Brown rice has a high dietary fiber content.
 Hence, excess consumption can cause intestinal gas, abdominal cramps, and bloat.